post2amitsaini/SinglyLinkList/README.md

-# SinglyLinkList
+# SinglyLinkedList

 <meta name="google-site-verification" content="Linked List with Swift 5">

-Singly Link List with Swift5
+Singly Linked List with Swift5

 A linked list is a sequence of data items, where each item is referred to as a node.